 Product Managers have a stressful job, where each decision can lead to a disastrous domino effect.
 So qualitative part of the job requires them to have high emotional intelligence.

 Their tasks include leading and motivating the team as well as dealing with customers complains.
 Each of us is a human being with tendencies to get angry, stressed, and make bad decisions.
-But PMs need to have superior interpersonal and intrapersonal skills.
+But PMs need to have superior interpersonal and interpersonal skills.
 Because at the end of the day, the success or failure of the product lies on their shoulders.

 “PMs must understand customers’ emotions and concerns about their product as much as they understand the concerns of the sales team on how to sell that product, or the support team on how to support it, or the engineering team on how to build it.
 PMs have to have a deep understanding of how the organization operates and must build social capital to influence the success of their product, from obtaining budget and staffing to securing a top engineer to work on their product. ” – Julia Austin from Harvard University.